UUcoffeeCup

 and ON ZOOM, USE THE LINK BELOW

-+ Sunday, July 7 at 10:30 am +
++ Sunday, December 22 at 10:30 am +

-This Service is led by Rev. Karen Hutt
+This Sunday's Preacher is Rev. Karen Hutt

 Rev. Karen Hutt is a longtime UU minister and chaplain who loves to preach and teach.
 She is partial to provoking UUs to do better and be better because we have too much to give the world to keep quiet.
 This year she is serving as our consulting minister.
 While she is based in Minnesota, she is an East Coaster and is raising her children to pronounce coffee and water properly.